 Beginning to End is a new series from Spine following a book idea from acquisition to bookshelf.
-For our first "season," we're honing in on Little Twitch, about a young astronaut hopeful and an invention that alters time.
+For our first "season," we're honing in on Light from Other Stars, about a young astronaut hopeful and an invention that alters time.
 The novel is author Erika Swyler's second, following her much-lauded 2015 debut, The Book of Speculation.
 Michelle Brower of Aevitas represents Swyler; Bloomsbury will publish Little Twitch next year.

 Michelle Brower defies genre, as a reader and a literary agent.
 She reads literary fiction.
 She reads science-fiction crossovers.
 She reads commercial fiction in its many iterations, from mysteries to histories to horror.
 And she represents authors who write them all.
 "I do everything from commercial to literary.
 I'm that kind of reader.
 I find books in different ways, by different avenues."

 She talks about books with the affection of someone who could spend all day reading, but most of Brower's daylight hours are devoted to the full stable of authors she represents.
 Working out of Aevitas Creative Management's New York office, Brower handles every aspect of the business track of a book's journey, from contract negotiations with domestic publishers to foreign and film sales.
 To help her keep on top of who might be her next big thing, she relies on help from interns.